 - https://github.com/getstream/winds podcast and RSS reader, open-source, commercially supported and recently updated.

-- Feedly.com is the most popular, but looks overdone.
+- Feedly.com is the most popular, but looks to be overdone.

 - http://newsblur.com.
 Standalone paid product.
 Not updated frequently.
 Doesn't look like a great design.
 Free and paid tiers.
-I found this reader most commonly referenced by Hacker News and Lobsters.
+I found this reader most commonly referenced by HN and Lobsters.

-- https://readkitapp.com nice looking client that ties into various services (including FeedBin) to create a great reading experience on MacOS.
-Seems to be updated frequently.
+- https://readkitapp.com ties into various services to create a great reading experience.

 - https://www.goldenhillsoftware.com/unread/ another macos reader.